There has been a new push in the parenting world about how parents should stop yelling at their kids.

 Because we are good parents, we work so hard and feel so much guilt and frustration that we get overwhelmed frustrated and angry.

-Good parents feel so many emotions, including anger, and bad parents don’t.
+Good parents feel the guilt of losing their temper, bad parents don’t.

 My guess is that parents feel terrible about yelling because they think….